Student Handbook: Appeals

 SCRC Appeal Review Process

 - The Dean of Students and the accused will present their respective versions of the case.
 The Dean of Students will meet with the panel first in order to present the case, followed by the accused student.
 The accused student will represent themselves in the review meeting.
 The accused student may be advised by another student, with the exception of any students who were involved in the complaint, or a member of the faculty of the school in which the accused student is enrolled.
 However, there will be no active participation by the student advisor or faculty member during the appeal meeting.
-Note: In sexual and related misconduct cases, the respondent and complainant may also bring an Advisor of Choice.
+Note: In sexual and related misconduct cases, the respondent and complainant may also bring an Advisor of Choice and the assigned Administrative Support Person (ASP) may serve as the support person.
 Please consult the Sexual and Related Misconduct Policy and Procedures and the Campus Assault and Relationship Education (CARE) brochure for further information.

 - The SCRC may pose questions to the Dean of Students and to the accused student.

-- The SCRC may choose to ask the Dean of Students to return to the meeting to answer specific additional questions about the case or ask the Senior Vice President for Student Affairs or Associate Vice President for Student Affairs at any time to answer procedural questions.
+- The SCRC may choose to ask the Dean of Students to return to the meeting to answer specific additional questions about the case or ask the Interim Vice President for Student Affairs or Assistant Vice President/ Dean of Student Services at any time to answer procedural questions.

 - The SCRC meetings are conducted in closed session.